I have

 remember that the very process of looking for a competent

-psychotherapistwith all its frustrationsis part of dealing
+psychotherapistwith all its frustrationsis itself a part of

-with the issues.
+dealing with the issues.

 No